-This policy approach is captured in the National Integrated Small Enterprise Development Strategic Framework (NISED).
-In terms of this strategy, priorities for the DSBD portfolio over the term revolved around (1) reducing red-tape and regulatory barriers faced by MSMEs and cooperatives; (2) addressing market concentration and barriers to entry for MSMEs and co-operatives, (3) addressing the R350 billion MSME credit gap, (4) providing entrepreneurship and business skills development support especially through incubation; and (5) building internal capacity and leveraging partnerships to achieve greater scale and impact.
+This policy approach of the department is captured in the National Integrated Small Enterprise Development Strategic Framework (NISED).
+In terms of this strategy, priorities for the DSBD portfolio over the term revolved around (1) reducing red-tape and regulatory barriers faced by MSMEs and co-operatives; (2) addressing market concentration and barriers to entry for MSMEs and co-operatives, (3) addressing the R350 billion MSME credit gap, (4) providing entrepreneurship and business skills development support especially through incubation; and (5) building internal capacity and leveraging partnerships to achieve greater scale and impact.